 So, our reading from Acts is an interesting beginning.
-It's not a start from zero, but a restart, a redirection, a re-energizing and re-commissioning of his disciples by Jesus, the risen Christ.
-Perhaps we - disciples of Jesus and "friends of God" - can also hear it as a reboot, a restart, a redirection, a re-energizing and re-commissioning, and a moving forward in faith.
-May God continue to bless us as we turn our gaze from the sky to the world in which we witness.
+It's not a start from zero, but a season opener, a restart, a redirection, a re-energizing and re-commissioning of his disciples by Jesus, the risen Christ.
+Hopefully we - disciples of Jesus and "friends of God" - can also hear it as a reboot, a restart, a redirection, a re-energizing and re-commissioning, and a moving forward in faith.
+May God continue to bless us as we turn our gaze from the sky to the world in which we live and witness.